chekanov/GC4PhysicalConstants/README.md

 **Genetic Computing for Physical Constants using AI**

 This repository contains analytic snippets generated through generic computation (GC) for future AI-based analysis.
-The goal of this data is to identify patterns and relationships between fundamental physical constants.
-These data serve as inputs for several AI techniques, including generative AI algorithms, for the analysis of patterns or structures that may reflect underlying relationships in high-dimensional functional space.
+The goal is to identify analytic patterns and relationships among fundamental physical constants, or to use these relationships in constructing models with a minimal number of free parameters.
+These data can serve as inputs for several AI techniques, including generative AI algorithms, for the analysis of patterns or structures that may reflect underlying relationships in high-dimensional functional space.

 If you use these data with analytic functions, please cite the following work: